Other Winter Activities

 - Fat bikers must yield to skiers at all ski trail crossings.

 - Cross ski tracks at a perpendicular angle.
 Avoid mixing dirt riding with snow riding.

 - Only “fat bikes” (with tires measuring 3.7 inches wide or wider) are permitted.
 Bikes with regular mountain bike tires are not permitted as narrow tires are more likely to leave deep ruts in groomed trails.

-- No fat biking is permitted beyond Mine Meadow.
-No connection is available to the Rundle Riverside Trail in Banff National Park.
+- No connection is available to the Rundle Riverside Trail in Banff National Park.